What is the Reading List?

 Must there be works from Honors on the list?

 No. However, if there are no texts from the Honors Civilizations sequence you should expect to be asked “why not?”
 You may have a very good reason, and that is fine.
 On the other hand, your list should NOT be composed primarily of Honors texts either.
+At most 3-4 texts may be drawn from the Honors Civilizations sequence.

 Can you give me an example of a reading list?